 - The Appeals process is evidence based, and any circumstances that are mentioned in the appeal should be supported by independent-third party evidence. - Evidence should demonstrate the impact of the circumstances cited in the appeal and should relate to the time of your affected studies and/or assessments - All evidence should be submitted in English.
-If the evidence is provided in a foreign language, it is your responsibility to provide a certified translation along with the original document. - Photographs of students, friends and family members are unlikely to hold as much weight as independent evidence as it is not possible for the Academic Appeal Committee to verify who these people are. - Copies of emails, text messages, media chat etc can be used, but it is helpful if the date and time of the original messages are provided.
+If the evidence is provided in a foreign language, it is your responsibility to provide an official certified translation along with the original document. - Photographs of students, friends and family members are unlikely to hold as much weight as independent evidence as it is not possible for the Academic Appeal Committee to verify who these people are. - Copies of emails, text messages, media chat etc can be used, and should show the date and time of the messages.